RynoXLI/PSL/project1/project1_report.md

 #### Excluded Variables

 Our analysis of the dataset found that the many variables were either highly imbalanced, consisted of mainly zeros, or were predominantly missing values, and should be excluded in order to improve model performance.
-These variables were found by sifting through a pandas profiling report from the python library: [ydata-profiling](https://docs.profiling.ydata.ai/4.6/)
+These variables were found by sifting through a pandas profiling report from the Python library: [ydata-profiling](https://docs.profiling.ydata.ai/4.6/)

 **Highly imbalanced predictors**